hanzhi713/image-collage-maker/README.md

   --freq_mul FREQ_MUL   Frequency multiplier to balance tile fairless and
                         mosaic quality.
 Minimum: 0.
-More weight will be put on tile fairness when this number increases. (default: 1) --deterministic       Do not randomize the tiles for unfair tile usage (default: False)
-  --dup DUP             Duplicate the set of tiles by how many times (default:
+More weight will be put on tile fairness when this number increases. (default: 1) --deterministic       Do not randomize the tiles.
+This option is only valid if unfair option is enabled (default: False) --dup DUP             Duplicate the set of tiles by how many times (default:
                         1)
   --salient             Make photomosaic for salient objects only (default:
                         False)
   --lower_thresh LOWER_THRESH
-                        The threshold for saliency detection, between 0.0 and 1.0 (default: 0.5) --background BACKGROUND BACKGROUND BACKGROUND
+                        The threshold for saliency detection, between 0.0 (no object area = blank) and 1.0 (maximum object area = original image) (default: 0.5) --background BACKGROUND BACKGROUND BACKGROUND
-                        Background color in RGB for non salient part of the image (default: (255, 255, 255)) --exp                 Do experiments (for testing only) (default: False)
+                        Background color in RGB for non salient part of the image (default: (255, 255, 255)) --blending {alpha,brightness}
+                        The types of blending used. alpha: alpha (transparency) blending.
+Brightness: blending of
+                        brightness (lightness) channel in the HSL colorspace (default: alpha) --blending_level BLENDING_LEVEL
+                        Level of blending, between 0.0 (no blending) and 1.0 (maximum blending).
+Default is no blending (default:
+                        0.0)
+  --exp                 Do experiments (for testing only) (default: False)
 ```